casdoor/casdoor-website/docs/basic/configuration.md

 | `initDataFile`              | `"./init_data.json"`                                                                 | Path to data initialization file.
 See [Data Initialization](/docs/deployment/data-initialization)                                                    |
 | `frontendBaseDir`           | `"../cc_0"`                                                                          | Base directory for frontend files (only for development)                                                                                             |

-### Configuration via Environment Variables
+### Environment variables

-All configuration items defined by Casdoor in the `app.conf` file can also be configured via environment variables, as well as some of the Beego configuration items (`httpport`, `appname`).
+Every Casdoor option in `app.conf` can be overridden with an environment variable of the same name.
+Some Beego options (e.g. `httpport`, `appname`) are also supported.

-For example, when you try to start Casdoor, you can use something like this to pass the configuration via environment variables:
+Example: starting Casdoor with config passed via environment variables:

 ```shell
 appname=casbin go run main.go
 ```

-In addition, `export` derivatives are also a possible method.
-The names of environment variables should exactly match the names you want to use in the `app.conf` file.
+Variables can also be `export`ed in the shell.
+Variable names must match the `app.conf` key names exactly.

 :::note
-Configurations in environment variables can override the configurations in the `app.conf` file.
+Environment variables override values in `app.conf`.
 :::

-## Frontend Configuration (Conf.js)
+## Frontend configuration (Conf.js)

-The frontend configuration is located at [**web/src/Conf.js**](https://github.com/casdoor/casdoor/blob/master/web/src/Conf.js).
-These settings control the behavior and appearance of the Casdoor web UI.
+The frontend is configured in [**web/src/Conf.js**](https://github.com/casdoor/casdoor/blob/master/web/src/Conf.js).
+These options control the Casdoor web UI behavior and appearance.

 | Parameter               | Default Value                                                                                     | Description                                                                                                                                 |
 |-------------------------|---------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|